At Current Price, Is It Too Late To Buy Apergy Corporation (APY)?

-On Tuesday, shares of Apergy Corporation (NYSE:APY) marked $4.19 per share versus a previous $3.02 closing price.
-With having a 38.74% gain, an insight into the fundamental values of Apergy Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-APY showed a fall of -87.60% within its YTD performance, with highs and lows between $2.89 – $43.37 during the period of 52 weeks, compared to the simple moving average of -84.41% in the period of the last 200 days.
+On Friday, shares of Apergy Corporation (NYSE:APY) marked $5.90 per share versus a previous $6.29 closing price.
+With having a -6.20% loss, an insight into the fundamental values of Apergy Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+APY showed a fall of -82.53% within its YTD performance, with highs and lows between $2.89 – $43.37 during the period of 52 weeks, compared to the simple moving average of -77.72% in the period of the last 200 days.

 Wolfe Research equity researchers changed the status of Apergy Corporation (NYSE: APY) shares from “Outperform” to a “Peer Perform” rating in the report published on March 19th, 2020.
 Other analysts, including Evercore ISI, also published their reports on APY shares.
 Evercore ISI repeated the rating from the previous report, marking APY under “In-line” rating, in the report published on March 9th, 2020.
 Additionally, APY shares got another “Neutral” rating from BofA/Merrill.
 On February 18th, 2020, Cowen Reiterated an Outperform rating and increased its price target from $29 to $30.
 On the other hand, Stephens Initiated the “Overweight” rating for APY shares, as published in the report on December 12th, 2019.
 Piper Jaffray seems to be going bullish on the price of APY shares, based on the price prediction for APY, indicating that the shares will jump from $36 to $27, giving the shares “Neutral” rating based on their report from October 10th, 2019.
 Another “Neutral” rating came from Citigroup, providing a prediction for $27 price target according to the report published in July 10th, 2019.